CrypticMonkey33/ArchipelagoExplorersOfSky/worlds/pmd_eos/docs/FAQ.md

 For any trap that effects your game for a long span of time, it will go away once you rest.
 Sentry Duty, however, will not go away until the guildmaster is satisfied with your progress.

 ___

+### I'm getting a message saying "You feel as if you are being watched by a powerful being."
+What does that mean?

+That message tells you that a legendary is waiting for you to recruit them, but they will only be able to be recruited after Dialga is defeated.
+Just a little flavor we added in.
+___

+### My first quiz question is a bunch of gibberish!
+Is my game broken??

+Nope, we changed the first question to be silly if you know how to decode it!
+Don't worry about it, just choose whichever option sounds best to you!

+___